PtakDev/ptakdev.github.io/_posts/2022-06-16-setting-up-comments-on-jekyll-site-with-chirpy-theme.md

 ![Repo meets criteria](https://drive.google.com/uc?export=view&id=1FUjNEPxMLtWGZS87k6FRtiHL0rwtG30k){: width="500" height="220" }
 _When all criteria are meet, you will see above notification._

+We also have to change `Discussion Category`.
+I have used recommended `Announcments` category.

 You can leave the rest of the options as `Default`.

 ## Step 3.
 Find section Enable giscus, on the site.